 - Use a slightly soapy mixture to clean your shoes.
 To do it, mix warm water and a desirable amount of laundry detergent and then apply this to the use of the brush to the shoes.

-- If there are excess detergent left on the shoes, put a small amount of warm water to another sponge and apply to the shoes to wipe away the excess detergent.
+- If there is excess detergent left on the shoes, put a small amount of warm water into another sponge and apply it to the shoes to wipe away the excess detergent.

-- Dry the shoes by storing it at a room temperature.
+- Dry the shoes by storing them at room temperature.

 Some stains are hard to eliminate.
 So, to remove persistent stains, repeat the following steps.
-Other tries to clean their shoes by placing them in a washing machine or dryer, or using chemical products such as bleach.
+Others try to clean their shoes by placing them in a washing machine or dryer or using chemical products such as bleach.
 Nike does not recommend these types of cleaning methods.

 3. How to Clean Nike Insole to Reduce Shoe Odor